marsdrums/ReSTIR-reworking/README.md

 Random pixels are samples from an environment map.
 The samples are taken by shooting uniformely distributed rays within the normal-oriented hemisphere.
 Once again, no ray tracing operation is performed to compute occlusion, as visibility checks are postponed.
 The environment texture has been mipmapped prior to sampling, and the samples used for the indirect diffuse component are taken from the second mip level (LoD = 1).
 Althoug incorrect for rigorous path tracing, sampling from a higher mip level reduces variance significanly (hence noise), and speeds up convergence.

 >[!NOTE]
-> Sampling directions are uniformely distributed within the normal-oriented hemisphere and generated using with noise.
+> Sampling directions are uniformely distributed within the normal-oriented hemisphere and generated using a white noise.
 As the original ReSTIR paper suggests, i'm not importance-sampling directions (e.g. using cosine-weighted sampling).
 It may be worth trying other random generation strategies, such as blue noise or low-discrepancy sequences to see if convergence speed increases.

 #### Sample weighting and reservoir filling